Akutagawa1998/LARF/README.md

 │   ├── 2.jpg
 │   ├── 3.jpg
 │   ├── ...
-│   └── 101.jpg (the original image amout in the paper is 101)
+│   └── 101.jpg (the original image amount in the paper is 101)
 │   ├── ...
 │   └── 210.jpg
 └── lazy_labels.csv